jzuhone/pyxsim/doc/source/source_models.rst

 Here, we will show several examples of constructing :class:`~pyxsim.source_models.ThermalSourceModel` objects.

-An example where we use the default parameters, except we set a constant
+An example where we use the default parameters, and a constant
 metallicity:

 .. code-block:: python

-    thermal_model = pyxsim.ThermalSourceModel("apec", 0.1, 20.0, 10000, Zmet=0.5)
+    thermal_model = pyxsim.ThermalSourceModel("apec", 0.1, 20.0, 10000, 0.5)

 An example where we use a metallicity field and change the temperature field:

 .. code-block:: python

     thermal_model = pyxsim.ThermalSourceModel("apec", 0.1, 20.0, 10000,
-                                              Zmet=("gas", "metallicity"),
+                                              ("gas", "metallicity"),
-                                              temperature_field="hot_gas_temp")
+                                              temperature_field=("hot_gas","temperature")

 An example where we change the limits and number of the temperature bins:

 .. code-block:: python

-    thermal_model = pyxsim.ThermalSourceModel("apec", 0.1, 20.0, 10000,
+    thermal_model = pyxsim.ThermalSourceModel("apec", 0.1, 20.0, 10000, 0.3,
                                               kT_min=0.1, kT_max=100.,
                                               n_kT=50000)